danpark487/danpark487.github.io/_posts/2017-02-24-react-modals.md

 You've definitely seen these before and if you are anything like me, you might've even tried to implement one in a website.

 <div class="message">
   For the purposes of this blog post, I will only be speaking about modals in <strong>React</strong>.
-I would not be surprised if it were easier to do in Angular, or some other framework.
+I wouldn't be surprised if it were easier to do in Angular, or some other framework.
 </div>

 In short, modals are simply "hacky" HTML/CSS views combined with some event-handlers.